Delay in Reporting Date Motion

 The JT Consulting Legislation Update Program provides you with information on new sentence reduction programs as they become available.
 The JT Consulting Legislative Update Program is just what incoming defendants and current inmates need to separate “fact” from “fiction” concerning new sentence reduction programs offered by the BOP and current pending legislation in Congress.

-Any defendant or inmate who subscribes to this program will receive regular monthly updates on all new proposed federal legislation.
+Any defendant or inmate who subscribes to this program will have complete access to current information on all new bills submitted to Congress as well as have their questions answered on current laws or BOP policies and procedures.
+It is a complete “How To” Program.
+It also provides information on all new proposed federal legislation.
 This includes the latest news on any sentence reduction bills that are about to be introduced or have been introduced.
-It also incudes any new BOP sentence reduction programs or criteria changes on existing programs.
+It also includes any new BOP sentence reduction programs or criteria changes on existing programs.
 We will keep you totally informed on all pending legislation, changing BOP policies, Good Time Credit (GTC), parole, probation, and sentence reduction programs.
 Now, you will be able to separate the truth from fiction.

 You will not have to rely on Inmate.com, inmate rumors, or BOP staff misinformation any more.
 This type of information is almost always incorrect.
 You will know what is really happening and you will know the truth.

-In addition, once you join the JTC Legislative Update Program© you will be able to e-mail us and ask any questions you may have on any of these topics.
+In addition, once you join the JTC Legislative Update Program you will be able to e-mail us and ask any questions you may have on any of these topics.
 You will have total access to our wealth of information concerning any pending legislation, BOP programs, procedures, policies, and any other questions you may have.
-This includes the latest news on the Fair Sentencing Act of 2015, the new Compassionate Release Program unveiled by the BOP, the new 2-point level reduction for drug offenders called Drugs Minus Two, the new Economic Crimes Amendment for white collar inmates, the Sentencing Reform and Corrections Act of 2015, the Safe Justice Act, and the newly introduced bill that allows time off credits for inmate programming and courses taken in prison.
+This includes the latest news on the Prison Reform and Redemption Act of 2017, the Smarter Sentencing Act of 2017, the Sentencing Reform and Corrections Act of 2017, and many more.
 Jail Time Consulting keeps you totally updated on all these important new programs, bills, and laws.